Wood Smoke Reduction Program

-History of the Wood Stove ExchangeThe Wood Stove Exchange Program began in 2008 with the intent to provide incentive for replacing old wood stoves (very high particulate emissions) with efficient, low emissions models or alternatives through $250 (per appliance) rebates.
+History of the Community Wood Smoke Reduction ProgramThe Community Wood Smoke Reduction Program, formerly known as the Wood Stove Exchange Program, began in 2008 with the intent to provide incentive for replacing old wood stoves (very high particulate emissions) with efficient, low emissions models, or alternatives.
+Rebates range from $500-$1,500, plus a retailer discount, dependent on the type of replacement appliance.
 This program is funded by the BC Ministry of Environment and overseen by the BC Lung Association.
-The ACRD has participated for the past decade, providing about 365 rebates to residents of the Alberni-Clayoquot Regional District.
+The ACRD has participated for the more than a decade, providing about 390 rebates to residents of the Alberni-Clayoquot Regional District.

 Wood Stove Home Heating and Air QualityPollution from woodstove heating can impact your health, as well as the health and well-being of your neighbours, your family and your kids.
 While woodstoves may provide a cozy living room atmosphere, old uncertified woodstoves contribute to poor air quality.
 Particular matter (PM2.5) released from activities including wood burning, has been found to negatively impact the body, especially the lungs and heart.

 2023 Wood Smoke Reduction ProgramThis program runs on a first come, first serve basis.
 There are limited quantities of rebates.
 Vouchers have a 90-day expiry from the date of issue.

 The program is introducing an option for households with any wood stove manufactured prior to 2016 to participate in the program if they are switching to a new pellet or electric air-source heat pump.

 People that reside on First Nation land within the ACRD the rebates amounts are:

 - Uncertified (pre-1994) wood stove to EPA or CSA certified woodstove: $1,000

 - Wood stove to a pellet stove: $1,500

 - Wood stove to electric heat pump: $2,000